-It would be nice to let things slide.
-But, yes, you do need good credit in retirement.
+It would be nice to think you could let things slide.
+But, no, you do need to maintain good credit in retirement.

-It will save you money or hassle in more situations than you may realize.
+It will save you money or hassles in more situations than you may realize.
 And bad credit can cost you in retirement just as it can cost you during your working years.

-Consider these reasons for which it pays to keep a stellar credit score in retirement:
+Consider these reasons that it pays to keep a stellar credit score in retirement.

-Businesses such as insurance companies and service providers don’t stop checking credit once you retire.
+Businesses such as insurance companies and service providers don’t stop checking your credit after you retire.
 So, having bad credit can still hurt you in retirement.

 “It is not fun to have a kid working at a cellphone store treat you like a poor credit risk.
 You’ve worked hard, saved and lived below your means, but it will be necessary to maintain a good credit score in order for you to receive the respect that you have earned.”

-Say you are making a big purchase like a mattress and want to take advantage of a zero-percent financing offer.
+Say you are making a big purchase like a mattress and want to take advantage of a 0% interest financing offer.

 You will need good or excellent credit to get such deals, says Mark Wilson, a certified financial planner at MILE Wealth Management in Irvine, California.